 Don’t be daunted by these considerations.
 A good solar contractor will understand your home’s unique properties and find the right number, size, and style of solar panels for you.
 Modernize is an excellent place to start your search for a trusted, local solar contractor to partner with for your solar panel installation.

-How to Prepare Your Home For Installation Day
+How to Prepare Your Home For Solar Panel Installation Day

 You might be wondering how you can physically prepare your home and family for installation day.
 The good news is that solar panel installation itself is a fairly convenient, hands-off home renovation that requires very little preparation on your part.
 Small thing to keep in mind include: